Sbotga/info/en/COMMANDS.md

     - `[rank]`: The rank to view.
         - Optional if your PJSK account is linked for specified region.
     - `[region]`: What ranked region to view (eg. EN ranked user)
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 - `/ranked leaderboard [region]` - View the t100 ranked leaderboard.
     - `[region]`: What ranked region to view (eg. EN ranked leaderboard)
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 ### Event Commands
 - `/event view [rank] [region] [character]` - View a specific t100 user on the current running event.
     - `[rank]`: The rank to view.
         - Optional if your PJSK account is linked for specified region.
     - `[region]`: What region to view (eg. EN current event)
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
     - `[character]`: The character chapter, if applicable (World Link)
         - Optional.
 - `/event leaderboard [region] [character]` - View the t100 current running event leaderboard.
     - `[region]`: What event region to view (eg. EN event leaderboard)
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
     - `[character]`: The character chapter, if applicable (World Link)
         - Optional.
 - `/event schedule [region]` - View the upcoming event schedule.
     - `[region]`: What event region to view (eg. EN event schedule)
+        - Optional, defaults to your default region (EN if not set).
+- `/event border [region]` - View the current event borders (highlights).
+    - `[region]`: What event region to view (eg. EN event border)
-        - Optional, defaults to EN.
+        - Optional, defaults to your default region (EN if not set).
 ### Guess Commands
 - `/guess hint` - Get a hint for the current ongoing guess.
 - `/guess end` - End the current ongoing guess.